nvs/gem/README.md

 # Gem Tower Defense Plus

-Gem TD+ is an updated version of the original Gem Tower Defense that was created by Bryvx (Bryan K.) and is maintained by NVS.
+Gem TD+ is maintained by NVS and is an updated version of the original Gem Tower Defense created by Bryvx (Bryan K.).

 For general map discussion, or anything Gem related, please visit the [Gem TD+ forum].
 For more development centric information and discussion, or to report